Water Management

 Root zone management and nutrient management

 Plants need nutrients in order to thrive, in addition to water, heat and light.
 Hence, implementing effective root zone management and nutrient management strategies is critical for optimising crop yield and fruit quality.
 The choice for substrate, which serves as the medium for root growth and nutrient absorption, is made prior to the start of each cultivation cycle.
-For example, Grodan’s NG 2.0 substrates, made of inert hydrophilic fibres, offer high irrigation efficiency and do not lock in any nutrients, ensuring that plants get the nourishment they need.
+For example, Grodan’s NG 2.0 substrates, made of hydrophilic fibres, offer high irrigation efficiency and do not lock in any nutrients, ensuring that plants get the nourishment they need.

 Plants require 16 elements for growth, including: